TheresaLui/SelfHelpContent_v2/articles/microsoft.networking_lb_backendpool_tsg/basic-internal-question.md

 ## **Recommended Steps**

-Does the LB traffic traverse through different vnets over vnet peering?
-If yes, please read the steps below.
-If no, you can disregard this step and skip it by choosing "Traffic is not globally peered".
+Check if the LB traffic traverse through different vnets over vnet peering.
+If that is the case please read the steps below.
+Otherwise disregard this step and skip it by choosing "Traffic is not globally peered".

 * Check if the vnet peering is between vnets in the same or different regions
 * This can be accomplished by looking at the vnets that are peered in ASC